NguyenTrungNghia1996/be_nuxt3_go_timetable/README.md

 The response includes the user's `unit_id` and an `is_admin` flag.
 If you pass `"admin"` as the sub-domain, the credentials will be checked against service accounts instead of regular users.
+A default admin service account is seeded with name `admin` and password `admin123`.